globaltravelreport/global-travel-report/content/articles/top-noise-cancelling-headphones-for-travelers.md

 ---
 title: Top Noise-Cancelling Headphones for Travelers
-summary: >-
-  When planning your next getaway, don't overlook one of the most essential travel accessories—a good pair of noise-cancelling headphones.
-With the abil...
+summary: "  When planning your next getaway, don't overlook one of the most essential travel accessories—a good pair of noise-cancelling headphones.
+With the abil..."
 date: '2025-04-09T18:21:45.912Z'
 country: Global
 type: Travel Tips